gimme/spotify-u/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+The app will automatically redirect to the public GitHub Pages url after the first authentication.
+To solve this you have to go back to http://localhost:3000 for one more authentication.
+Then, on the second redirect, the url will include a long access token string.
+Append the whole string (including "?access_token=") to http://localhost:3000/ and you should be good to go.

+### `yarn run deploy`

+Deploys the app to GitHub Pages.<br />
+Run this after each major update.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />